learn-co-curriculum/sinatra-forms-params-readme-walkthrough/README.md

 ## Overview

-In this walkthrough, we're going to be learning about connecting HTML forms to a Sinatra application by building a form that takes a user's name and favorite food (For example, the classic Dr. Seuss "Sam" whose favorite food evenutally becomes "Green Eggs and Ham"), and returns an interpolated string that combines the two ("My name is Sam, and I love Green Eggs and Ham").
+In this walk-through, we're going to be learning about connecting HTML forms to a Sinatra application by building a form that takes a user's name and favorite food (For example, the classic Dr. Seuss "Sam" whose favorite food eventually becomes "Green Eggs and Ham"), and returns an interpolated string that combines the two ("My name is Sam, and I love Green Eggs and Ham").

 ## Objectives